 Gymnema Sylvestre 50 mg

 Gymnema Sylvestre is a shrub-like plant that grows in India and Asia and has been thought to be a therapeutic herb for thousands of years.
-Even today, it is still listed in the Indian Pharmacopoeia for its anti-diabetes effects.
+It is still listed in the Indian Pharmacopoeia for its anti-diabetes effects.
 So what does modern science say?
-In a review of 10 previous studies involving over 400 people, it was concluded that Gymnema Sylvestre reduces fasting blood sugar, post-prandial blood sugar, and HbA1c levels after several months of use.
+A review of 10 previous studies involving over 400 people concluded that Gymnema Sylvestre reduces fasting blood sugar, post-prandial blood sugar, and HbA1c levels after several months of use.

 Yarrow Flowers (Achillea millefolium) 50 mg